 Step 1: Make the Blueberry Jam

-Step 2: Cream the Butter or Vegan Baking Stick
+Step 2: Cream the Butter/Vegan Baking Stick

-In the large bowl of an electric mixer or using a hand held mixer, beat the softened butter or vegan baking stick until smooth and creamy.
+In the large bowl of an electric mixer or using a hand held mixer, beat the unsalted butter or vegan baking stick until smooth and creamy.
 About 2 minutes.

 Step 3: Add in the Vanilla